1. Quick Facts

 - Preferred Timing: Weekly or split into twice-weekly administration

-- Administration Notes: Frequently researched in conjunction with GHRP compounds and recovery-focused protocols
+- Administration Notes: Frequently researched in conjunction with GHRP compounds and recovery-focused protocols.

-3. Typical Research Protocols
+5. Common Research Protocols

 - Product Strength: 2.50 mg/mL